 - Instruct patients to take their dose at the same time each day (once daily).
 XTANDI can be taken with or without food.
 Each capsule should be swallowed whole.
 Do not chew, dissolve, or open the capsules.

-- Inform patients receiving a GnRH analog that they need to maintain this treatment during the course of treatment with XTANDI.
+- Inform patients receiving GnRH therapy that they need to maintain this treatment during the course of treatment with XTANDI.

 - Inform patients that they should not interrupt, modify the dose, or stop XTANDI without first consulting their physician.
 Inform patients that if they miss a dose, then they should take it as soon as they remember.
 If they forget to take the dose for the whole day, then they should take their normal dose the next day.
 They should not take more than their prescribed dose per day.

-- Apprise patients of the common side effects associated with XTANDI: asthenia/fatigue, back pain, diarrhea, arthralgia, hot flush, peripheral edema, musculoskeletal pain, headache, upper respiratory infection, muscular weakness, dizziness, insomnia, lower respiratory infection, spinal cord compression and cauda equina syndrome, hematuria, paresthesia, anxiety, and hypertension.
+- Apprise patients of the most common side effects associated with XTANDI: asthenia/fatigue, back pain, decreased appetite, constipation, arthralgia, diarrhea, hot flush, upper respiratory tract infection, peripheral edema, dyspnea, musculoskeletal pain, weight decreased, headache, hypertension, and dizziness/vertigo.
 Direct the patient to a complete list of adverse drug reactions in PATIENT INFORMATION.

 Long-term animal studies have not been conducted to evaluate the carcinogenic potential of enzalutamide.

 Enzalutamide did not induce mutations in the bacterial reverse mutation (Ames) assay and was not genotoxic in either the in vitro mouse lymphoma thymidine kinase (Tk) gene mutation assay or the in vivo mouse micronucleus assay.